GRIFORTIS/Schiavinato_Sharing/WHITEPAPER.md

 ### **Appendix D: Worked Example of Manual Sharing and Recovery**

-To illustrate the mechanics of the Schiavinato Cipher in a compact setting, this appendix presents a toy example using a small prime modulus.
+To illustrate the mechanics of Schiavinato Sharing in a compact setting, this appendix presents a toy example using a small prime modulus.
 The real scheme uses $p = 2053$; here we use $p = 13$ for simplicity.
 The structure of the calculations is the same, but the numbers are smaller.

 #### D.1 Setup